 Pardon me, but right now I think I’ll take a break from writing and go fishing.

 One day pastor said, as we were “out there”, we should fish for people.
-I took me a second to process this quirk from out-of-the-blue, but, I have — I repeat, have — read my Bible, so I quipped, “So, you want me to fish from the other side of the boat?”
-(Jesus had pointed out one day the other side of the boat was better for catching fish.)
+I took me a second to process this out-of-the-blue quirk.
+But, I have — I repeat, have — read my Bible, so I quipped, “So, you want me to fish from the other side of the boat?”
+(Jesus had pointed out one day the other side of the boat was where the nets would catch fish.)
 He grinned, “We’ll get there.”

 I felt as though I we were to be spending more time on this subject.